An ETA is required. We can assist in processing this document.

 The Tourist ETA can be applied for and issued online, eliminating the need to visit an embassy as with a traditional visa.

-Children under 12 years old are exempt from the ETA to enter Sri Lanka.
+Children under 12 years old are exempt from paying the ETA.

 Although it's electronically linked to your passport, we suggest travelers print this confirmation and keep a copy of it with your passport.

-No. Upon approval, we will email your the ETA is PDF format.
+No. Upon approval, we will send you your ETA via email in PDF format.

 The following nationalities are eligible for a Tourist ETA: